AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 No period at the end of a sentence
   </div>

   - Entrance and Exit plates: In the side-view image, the entrance and exit plates are only minimally seen.
-Though not constructed in reality, a thickness of 1/4" will be sufficient for those walls.
+Though not yet constructed in reality, a thickness of 1/4" will be sufficient for those walls.
-  - Filter Shelves: In the built filter there are 36 filter shelves which act as deterrents from sand exiting the filter, by providing a surface for the sand to settle on to.
-In the built design they are angles at 60 degrees from the horizontal with an angle cut underneath on the outside edge to help the shelves fit more snugly against the inside walls of the entrance and exit plates.
+  - Filter Shelves: In the built filter there are 36 filter shelves which act as retaining plates for the sand in the filter by providing a surface for the sand to settle on to, and by blocking the exit holes.
+As built, the plates are angled at 60 degrees from the horizontal with an angle cut underneath on the outside edge to help the shelves fit more snugly against the inside walls of the entrance and exit plates.
 At angles steeper than 60, this additional cut proved impossible to fabricate.
 In the updated design the shelf angle was changed to 55 degrees so the additional outside angling would be possible.
-In addition the space constraint of the shelves changed slightly with the change in angle, so that in total there will be 34 shelves instead of 36.
-Below is an image of the filter shelves being inserted in to the assembly.
-Note the acrylic shelves; these will be 1/8" PVC in the next iteration.
+In addition the space constraint of the shelves changed slightly with the change in angle, so that in total there will be fewer shelves on each side.
+Below is an image of the filter shelves being inserted in to the  insert assembly.
+Note the acrylic shelves; these will be 1/8" PVC in the next iteration ,as the acrylic was extremely brittle and offered no flexibility if the shelves were not cut perfectly and would snap during insertion and removal.

   <div class="alert alert-block alert-danger">
 revise for spelling/verb use